chwilk/puppet-slurm/README.md

 ### What slurm affects

-* MUNGE packages will be installed
+* MUNGE packages will be installed (optional)
 * The shared MUNGE key will be installed from a URI passed as a parameter to the module
 * /etc/slurm will be removed and recreated as a symbolic link to the shared file system passed as a parameter to the module.
-* slurmd services will be kept alive
+* munge and slurmd services will be kept alive
+* The PAM stack will be (optionally) edited to insert SLURM PAM controls to meter access to the node only to users running jobs on said node.
 * Optionally, the [Warewulf Node Health Check](https://github.com/mej/nhc) will be installed and configured.

 ### Setup Requirements